wesbos/es6-articles/09 - Default Function Arguments.md

 If you use `console.log` to show the value of `tax` or `tip`, you'll see that they show up as `undefined`.

-What we would normally do is we would add an `if` loop:
+What we would normally do is we would add a number of conditional checks with `if` statements:

 ```js
 function calculateBill(total, tax, tip) {